biostat0903/SRT-Server/README.md

 If there are any problems for SRT-Server, please feel free to ask here.
 We will ask you as soon as possible.

 ## Citation
-If you used our server, please cite the our paper: SRT-Server: Powering the analysis of spatially resolved transcriptomics studies <br>
+If you used our server, please cite the our paper: <em> SRT-Server: Powering the analysis of spatially resolved transcriptomics studies <\em>